Inside Doha's labyrinth bazaar

 "It is today one of the most culturally rich places in Doha and a standing piece of Qatar's history."

-Sitting in the heart of Doha just off its waterfront, the souq's site dates back a 100 years to a time when Bedouin and local traders would gather here to buy and sell livestock, spices, wool, pearls and other staple goods.
+Sitting in the heart of Doha just off its waterfront, the souq's site dates 100 years back to a time when Bedouin and local traders would gather here to buy and sell livestock, spices, wool, pearls and other staple goods.

 But as shopping centers began mushrooming across Doha over the decades, the souq gradually fell into disrepair.